Table of Contents

 _______________________________________________________________________________

-Get end of life information of a product.
+Get end of life information of a product and show if a locally installed

 Data source is https://endoflife.date/ API.